migueldeicaza/mono-wasm/README.md

 TODO (now):

-* JS/.NET interop:
-  * call C# from JS with a set of helper functions around the Mono runtime
-  * call JS from C# with an `eval` + simple DOM access API
 * fix garbage collection (need to figure out how to scan the stack)
 * ship a first 'alpha' release

 TODO (later):

-* the entire bitcode module -> wasm assembly takes most of the time, we should split it into different modules (per assemblies) and link at the wasm level
 * put mscorlib on a diet (currently 'hello world' is 10MB) by removing more functionality within the `wasm.make` profile and doing more aggressive IL linking
 * work on patches for mono based on the changes made in the fork
 * merge the WebAssembly LLVM code into the mono/llvm fork so that the Mono compiler can target wasm32 directly, and that we can merge the code into `mono-wasm` (we won't have to ship the Mono compiler separately as `monoc`)
 * improve the C# -> JS interop by doing a full C# API replication in JS like embeddinator 4000
 * investigate: threads, sockets, debugger, stack unwinding, simd and atomic operations, etc.

-TODO (even later):

-* mono should generate wasm directly (both for AOT and JIT codegen)

 ## License